alessiosavi/GoLog-Viewer/README.md

 The tool is intended to:

 - Run only on Linux machine (*use of tail for filter last log lines files*);
 - Bind the necessary network resources only under "localhost" control;
 - Not expose data over not authorized network (no input validation);
-- Consume as much low memory as possible (data are compressed in memory using the Facebook's Zstandard)
+- Consume as much low memory as possible (data are compressed in memory using the Facebook's Zstandard);
-- Don't eat CPU (be inactive the most of the time)
+- Don't eat CPU (be inactive the most of the time);

 During the development of the source code, I'll will try as much as i can to write modular function that can be replaced or swapped for other OS.